Clone High

-Clone High is an animated sci-fi sitcom created by Phil Lord, Christopher Miller, and Bill Lawrence for MTV.
-It premiered on November 2, 2002 in Canada, and January 20, 2003 in the United States.
-Set in a fictional high school populated by the clones of best-known historical figures, the series follows its central cast which includes adolescent depictions of Abe Lincoln, Joan of Arc, Gandhi, Cleopatra and JFK.
+Clone High (Clone High, USA in the United States) is an American animated sitcom created by Phil Lord, Christopher Miller, and Bill Lawrence for MTV.
+It premiered on November 2, 2002, in Canada, and January 20, 2003, in the United States.
+Set in a fictional high school populated by the clones of well-known historical figures, the series follows its central cast which includes adolescent depictions of Abraham Lincoln, Joan of Arc, Mahatma Gandhi, Cleopatra and JFK.
 The series also serves as a parody of teen dramas such as Dawson's Creek, Degrassi, and Beverly Hills, 90210; every episode is humorously introduced as a "very special episode" with narration provided by Will Forte.

 Lord and Miller first developed the series' concept, originally titled Clone High School, USA!, while at Dartmouth College in the 1990s, later pitching it to executives of the Fox Broadcasting Company during their tenure at Disney, who ultimately decided to pass on the program.
 The rights were purchased by Viacom International to air on their cable channel MTV, producing the series between 2002 and 2003; Disney's television arm Touchstone Television retains a production credit.
 The show's design is heavily stylized and its animation style is limited, emphasizing humor and story over visuals.
 The Clone High theme song, "Master (Clone High Theme)", was written by Tommy Walter and performed by his alternative rock band Abandoned Pools.
 The series was produced by its co-creator Bill Lawrence, who also produced Scrubs, Spin City and Cougar Town.
 Many Scrubs alumni, such as Zach Braff, Donald Faison, Sarah Chalke, John C. McGinley, Neil Flynn, and Christa Miller, provided the voices of characters in Clone High for free, with Flynn also reprising his role from Scrubs as the Janitor (Glenn) in a recurring role.
 Writing and voice work were done at North Hollywood Medical Center, where Scrubs was filmed.